Benevity Appoints Christopher Maloof As CEO To Lead Its Next Phase Of Growth

-(MENAFN- GlobeNewsWire - Nasdaq) New leadership to steer the company's enterprise impact platform vision and drive further innovation in CSR software solutions

-CALGARY, Alberta, Aug.
-29, 2024 (GLOBE NEWSWIRE) -- Benevity, Inc. , the leading global provider of social impact software, today announced the appointment of Christopher Maloof as its new Chief Executive Officer , effective Sept.
+CALGARY, Alberta, August 29, 2024 /3BL/ - Benevity, Inc. , the leading global provider of social impact software, today announced the appointment of Christopher Maloof as its new Chief Executive Officer , effective Sept.
 3, 2024.
 This leadership transition marks a significant milestone as Benevity embraces its next phase of growth as the world's leading enterprise impact platform.

 Chris succeeds Kelly Schmitt who chose to step down as CEO after a successful six-year tenure at Benevity.
 During that time, Kelly helped lead the company in surpassing $15-billion in donations and a $1-billion valuation, while achieving profitability in a challenging market.
 She assembled a world-class leadership team and supported many of the world's top companies with their CSR and employee engagement programs.
 Under Kelly's guidance, Benevity has solidified its position as the market leader and led the way in empowering companies to engage their people, communities and customers to drive more social impact globally.